MaibornWolff/metric-gardener/README.md

-## A parser to calculate metrics for lots of languages (alpha status)
+## metric-gardener - static source code parser

+One parser for all languages!
+No need to build your source code.
-This parser calculates simple metrics for lots of languages.
+This static source code parser calculates simple software quality metrics for quite a few languages (more will be added).

-For certain languages, an estimation of coupling metrics helps to assess the quality of software architecture.
+An experimental approach is implemented to approximate couplings metrics for C# and PHP without you having to build the source code.
+This is quite slow and can take up to one or two hours but can provide good results.

 **It is based on grammars from [tree-sitter](https://github.com/tree-sitter/tree-sitter).**